a2thalex/a2thalex/README.md

 ## About

-Building Inkwell Technology Studios in Los Angeles, CA. Focus on software development, creative tools, and enterprise solutions.
+Creating Solutions at Inkwell Technology Studios in Los Angeles, CA. Focus on software development, creative tools, and enterprise solutions.

 ## Projects